-The Practical Nursing program requires a criminal background check and an interview with the Program Director for admission.
+The Practical Nursing program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.
-The Program Director interview takes into consideration previous academic performance, healthcare experience, and overall professional presentation.
-The outcome of the Program Director interview is considered in ranking applicants.

 Radiologic Technology

 The Radiologic Technology program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.